 Balance New Zealand recognises the important role that publicly funded media organisations play in informing the public and supporting a healthy democratic society.
 State broadcasting should provide accurate information, high-quality journalism, and coverage that reflects the full diversity of New Zealand communities.

-This policy outlines Balance New Zealand’s approach to strengthening state-funded broadcasting while ensuring accountability, fairness, and long-term sustainability.
+This policy outlines Balance New Zealand’s approach to reforming state-funded broadcasting while ensuring accountability, fairness, and long-term sustainability.

 Balance New Zealand believes that publicly funded media should operate according to several key principles.